fairmath/fherma-challenges/gelu-function/description.md

 This particular challenge focuses on the GELU function, which is widely used in transformer models such as BERT and GPT.

 GELU, introduced by Dan Hendrycks and Kevin Gimpel in their 2016 [paper](https://arxiv.org/abs/1606.08415) *"Gaussian Error Linear Units (GELUs),"* is defined using the cumulative distribution function (CDF) of the standard normal distribution.
-However, in practice, an efficient approximation is often used in neural networks:
+In practice, however, an approximation is often used, such as:

 $$
 0.5x\left(1+\tanh\left[\sqrt{2/\pi}\left(x + 0.044715x^{3}\right)\right]\right)